tylerwillingham/matrix_spiralizer/README.md

 ### Invalid Inputs

-The `#read` method will throw one of two exceptions if your data is invalid.
+The `#read` method will throw one of the following exceptions if your data is invalid.

 #### MatrixSpiralizer::InvalidInputError